 During the years I spent living in the suburbs outside Detroit, Michigan – I thought most prominently of the DIA when I wanted to immerse myself in art.
 However, there was another name sometimes spoken in hushed tones that’s just as important to Detroit’s art scene.
 Albeit, in a remarkably different way.
 The Heidelberg Project might be at home in any industrial city.
-Yet somehow, it seems perfectly suited to the 3600 Block of Heidelberg Street in the McDougall-Hunt neighborhood on the east side, far away from the skyscrapers of downtown and the revival that some are trying desperately to bring to a city that may have already seen its best years.
+Yet somehow, it seems perfectly suited to the 3600 Block of Heidelberg Street in the McDougall-Hunt neighborhood on the east side.
+It’s far away from the skyscrapers of downtown and the revival that some are trying desperately to bring to a city that some feel may have already seen its best years.

-The Heidelberg Project was started in 1986 by Tyree Guyton and Sam Mackey as a political protest in response to decline that occurred in Guyton’s childhood neighborhood following the 1967 riots which changed the landscape Detroit, and its residents, forever.
+It was started in 1986 by Tyree Guyton and Sam Mackey as a political protest in response to the decline that occurred in Guyton’s childhood neighborhood following the 1967 riots which changed the landscape of Detroit, and its residents, forever.
 During a recent visit, for the purpose of introducing my friend Spencer Spellman to all that is The Motor City, I couldn’t help but think I had to take him to The Heidelberg Project.
 I wasn’t sure how Spencer would react.
 I wasn’t even sure if my memory of the project was accurate as it had been many years since I last visited.
 What I did know, is that it would be a unique experience.

-Originally, The Heildeberg Project was just a few houses that Tyree Guyton painted by himself.
-Eventually, neighborhood children were pulled into the project hoping it would keep them from far more dangerous activities and a life on the street.
+Originally, The Heidelberg Project was just a few houses that Tyree Guyton painted by himself.
+Eventually, neighborhood children were pulled into the project hoping it would keep them from far more dangerous activities and life on the street.
 To some degree, it was successful and the project began to grow in notoriety and scope.
-However, it also had opposition and under the rule of Mayors Coleman Young and Dennis Archer a total of 6 homes once part of The Heidelberg Project, were torn down.
+However, it also had opposition and under the rule of Mayors Coleman Young and Dennis Archer a total of 6 homes once part of The Heidelberg Project were torn down.
 Finally, a civil suit was brought against the City of Detroit around 1999, resulting in The Heidelberg Project gaining protection under the First Amendment as a form of protected political protest.

 Today, The Heidelberg Project is composed of “Dotty-Wotty”, “The House that Makes Sense”, “Numbers House” and “House of Words” as well as various installations in vacant lots between the homes.
 Also in the area is the Detroit Industrial Gallery, maintained by Tim Burke.
 Various books have been published about The Heidelberg Project and in 2008, it was chosen to represent the United States in the Venice Architecture Biennale.